theshahbazsingh/MealApp/README.md

 # Compromises made due to Time Constraints
 - Showing Ingredients & other information on the Meal page
+- Make more reusable components from the Meal page i.e. reusable lists & sections
 - The API data is not clean, I could have written logic for extracting intructions from all types of data.
 See below: <img width="500" alt="Screen Shot 2022-02-26 at 9 17 50 PM" src="https://user-images.githubusercontent.com/53837292/155849535-f75de586-9d92-4896-aecc-408d7029629b.png">
 - Writing better logic for extracting excerpts i.e. not finishing on spaces or extracting only sentences; need to think more about this<img width="517" alt="Screen Shot 2022-02-26 at 9 20 06 PM" src="https://user-images.githubusercontent.com/53837292/155849596-5e43abca-0896-49b0-9dfd-625b012916c9.png">
 - More thorough type & component testing using **Zest**, **React-Testing-Library**